Manufacturers Association of Nigeria: Structure

 The organization has active branches in many states of the federation and in the specialized industrial zones of Ikeja and Apapa.
 MAN has a council headed by a President and a secretariat at Ikeja managed by a Director-General.
 The organization has ten sectoral groups made up of companies in related industries.

 Activities

-As a representative body of manufacturers, MAN nominees represent the interest of manufacturers in the boards of a number of government institutions.
+As a representative body of manufacturers, MAN nominees represent the interest of manufacturers on the boards of a number of government institutions.
 Also, MAN has made recommendations to the government that have come to fruition.
 The Raw Materials Development and Research Council was established on the recommendation of MAN while it promoted the establishment of export credits and the Nigerian Export Promotion Council.